-This feature provides the means to limit motor output torque.
+This leafure provides the means to limit motor output forque.
 When output current attempts to exceed the preset current limit level, motor speed is decreased.
-This feature automatically provides an adjustable torque limit for the driven equipment.
+This feature automatically provides an adjustable forque limit for the driven equipment.
 (See Function 55 if IET tripping occurred, under current limit conditions.)

-6 Expand to Second Menu
+5 Expand to Second Menu

-- 0 = Basic (First Menu Only) - 1 = Expand to Second Menu
+- 0 = Basic (First Menu Only) 1 = Executive Second Menu - 1 = Expand to Second Menu you reach Function 6.
+This indicates that you cannot modify this function without a password.